 Published at: 11 Jul 2018

-Dr. Cheema is the only Fellow of the Australian College for Emergency Medicine (FACEM) who works full time at GV Health and he recognises the importance of upskilling medical staff, particularly in the Emergency Department.
+Dr Cheema is the only Fellow of the Australian College for Emergency Medicine (FACEM) who works full time at GV Health and he recognised the importance of up-skilling medical staff, particularly in the Emergency Department.

-Dr. Ezeorakwe has clocked up an impressive 12 years of working in emergency departments during his career and has encouraged others in a similar positon to him to also obtain an Emergency Medicine Certificate.
+Dr Ezeorakwe has clocked up an impressive 12 years of working in emergency departments during his career and has encouraged others in a similar position to him to also obtain an Emergency Medicine Certificate.

 If you are interested in undertaking the Emergency Medicine Certificate or interested in what education is available EMET Program Support Officer Melanie Brown can be contacted via email firstname.lastname@example.org.